cblb-app/cblb-miner-cli/README.md

 ## Use previous configuration

-- Modify `BENEFICIARY_ADDRESS` in .env file as beneficiary erc20 wallet address for receiving CBLB tokens, default is empty (**important**)
+- Modify `BENEFICIARY_ADDRESS` in the .env file as the beneficiary erc20 wallet address that receives [CBLB](https://polygonscan.com/token/0x7a45922F95C845Ff9bE01112AfCF207968a9cA0B) tokens.
+The default is [cblb developer wallet address](https://polygonscan.com/address/0xe75Dc9d66eae386e76370bfcB4BbD5AdC7BeE6db) (**Important**)
-- Modify `MINER_NUMBER` in the .env file as the required number of miners, the default is 100.
-The number of miners after initialization does not support secondary modification
+- Modify `MINER_NUMBER` in the .env file as the required number of miners.
+The default is 10.
+The number of miners does not support secondary modification after initialization.

 <a id="initialize"></a>